Ponderosa Pine

 Family: Oleaceae, Olive Family

-Fruit: Fruits in the form of seeds, that hang in dense clusters, will grow on female only if it is near a male tree
+Fruit: Fruits in the form of samaras that hang in dense clusters, will grow on female only if it is near a male tree.
+A large quantity are dropped in the fall.

 Bark: gray, deeply furrowed into broad, scaly ridges